 Did you make this recipe or one of my other recipes?
 Leave me a comment below or tag me @Seasonedsprinkles on Facebook or Instagram and show me what you made!

-Instant Pot corn chowder is a hearty, vegetarian soup perfect for kicking off soup season.
-This corn and potato soup comes together quick thanks to your pressure cooker but still tastes slow cooked and cozy.
+Instant Pot corn chowder is a hearty way to kick soup season.
+This corn and potato chowder comes together quick thanks to your pressure cooker but still tastes slow cooked and cozy.

 Ingredients